kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 Highlighted by the growing number of actors in the field, there is a growing popularity in applying software practices to analytics.

 When is the right time to consider switching from dbt to SQLMesh?
-The answer ultimately depends on the specific maturity level of your team and organization.
+The answer ultimately depends on the specific needs of your team and organization.

-dbt boasts a large and active community, along with extensive documentation and readily available tutorials.
+dbt has a large and active community, along with extensive documentation and readily available tutorials.
 This makes it an excellent choice, especially for those seeking a well-established and user-tested solution.
 On the other hand, if your primary concern lies in robust operational capabilities and comprehensive environment management, then SQLMesh might be a more suitable option to explore.

 Are you already using dbt?
 Do you plan to use SQLMesh?
-At Kestra we would love to hear from you.
-You can [join the Slack community](https://kestra.io/slack) we're we'll be happy to help you in your development.
+At Kestra, we would love to hear from you.
+You can [join the Slack community](https://kestra.io/slack), where we'll be happy to help you develop your data pipelines.

-Checkout [dbt and SQLMesh tasks on the plugin page](https://kestra.io/plugins?page=1&size=40&category=All+Categories&q=dbt) and [check the code in our GitHub repository](https://github.com/kestra-io) and give us a star if you like the project.
-Follow us on Twitter for the latest news.
+Checkout dbt and SQLMesh tasks on the [plugin page](https://kestra.io/plugins?page=1&size=40&category=All+Categories&q=dbt) and check the code  [in our GitHub repository](https://github.com/kestra-io) and make sure to give us a star if you like the project.